-Do you feel like your garden needs a facelift, but your wallet feels otherwise?
+Do you feel like your garden needs a facelift, but your wallet tells you otherwise?

 1. Start Small

 Can’t afford heavy equipment?
-Then stick to small gardening tools or your muscles.
-Besides, you’ll reap the calming benefits of gardening better if you get your own hands dirty.
+Then stick to small gardening tools or your own bare hands.
+Besides, you’ll reap the calming benefits of gardening even more if you get your own hands dirty.

-Speaking of small things, if you have a small space for gardening, there is also no reason to worry.
+If your garden itself is small, then similarly, don’t worry.
 There are several tricks to make it appear bigger than it really is.